ydangleapps/react-native-boot/Recipes.md

 Here a collection of example run tasks for different cases.
 App creators can create run tasks directly in their project, and library creators can create run tasks in their libraries.

 To create a run task, create a file with a `.rntask.js` extension.
-It will be automatically picked up.
+It will be automatically loaded.

 ### Require a minimum Android SDK target: